Heal the planet

 In order to reach our future goals, we plan to:

-• carefully map the factories in the 2nd-tier of the supply chain, located worldwide and involved in wet processing through our direct suppliers;
+• advance in the mapping of Tier 2 factories in the supply chain, involved in wet processes through our direct suppliers;